Postnuptial Agreements in Texas

 What is included in a Postnuptial Agreement?

-As stated above, a postnuptial agreement is intended to determine the financial responsibilities and rights of each party in a marriage in the instance of a divorce. this can include a variety of financial obligations, including but not limited to:
+Since a postnuptial agreement in Texas is intended to determine the financial responsibilities and rights of each party in a marriage in the instance of a divorce, this marital property agreement can include a variety of financial obligations, including but not limited to:

 • Who in the marriage is responsible for maintaining assets and debts.
 This includes real property (i.e. house and vehicles) and financial management.